Monte Markham: Television

 Markham played the dual roles of Luke and Ken Carpenter in the 1967–1968 ABC sitcom The Second Hundred Years, and portrayed Harry Kellem in the original Hawaii Five-O. In 1969–70, he starred in the television series Mr. Deeds Goes to Town, based on the 1936 movie of the same name.

 Markham had the title role in The New Perry Mason (1973–1974).
+This casting took him out of consideration for the lead role of cyborg Steve Austin in The Six Million Dollar Man, which debuted the same year.
+He instead appeared in two episodes of the series, as a race-car driver who also becomes a cyborg following an accident (first named Barney Miller, then Barney Hiller), in episodes aired in 1974 and 1975.

-He also had the role of the racing-car-driver-turned-cyborg "Barney Miller" in the second-season episode of The Six Million Dollar Man titled "The Seven Million Dollar Man", which first aired 1 November 1974.
-On 9 November 1975, in the third-season episode "The Bionic Criminal", Markham reprised the role – although with the character's name changed to "Barney Hiller".
-The same year Markham also played the dual roles of Vince Barrett and Rick Hatfield in the Barnaby Jones episode "Doomed Alibi" and portrayed the criminally insane character Pike in the episode "Power Play" in the revival of The Invisible Man.
+In 1975, Markham played the dual roles of Vince Barrett and Rick Hatfield in the Barnaby Jones episode "Doomed Alibi" and portrayed the criminally insane character Pike in the episode "Power Play" in the revival of The Invisible Man.

 Markham appeared as Blanche Devereaux's gay brother, Clayton Hollingsworth, on the NBC sitcom The Golden Girls, in two episodes.

 From 1989–1992, he played the role of Captain Don Thorpe, senior lifeguard on Baywatch.
 He narrated several documentary series that appeared on the History Channel in the mid to late 1990s and served as a consultant, director, producer, and narrator for A&E's Classroom, The Great Ships and Air Combat.